astridx/meinblog/sik/r/minimal-react-webpack-babel-setup/index.md

 ---
-title: "How to set up React with Webpack and Babel [Tutorial]"
+title: 'How to set up React with Webpack and Babel [Tutorial]'
-description: "A step by step tutorial to set up React with Webpack and Babel from scratch for beginners.
-You will learn everything about the tooling around React ..."
+description: 'A step by step tutorial to set up React with Webpack and Babel from scratch for beginners.
+You will learn everything about the tooling around React ...'
-date: "2019-06-15T13:55:46+02:00"
+date: '2019-06-15T13:55:46+02:00'
-categories: ["React", "JavaScript", "Tooling", "Webpack", "Babel"]
-keywords: ["react webpack", "react webpack babel", "react babel", "react webpack tutorial", "react webpack example", "react webpack boilerplate"]
+categories: ['React', 'JavaScript', 'Tooling', 'Webpack', 'Babel']
+keywords:
+  [
+    'react webpack',
+    'react webpack babel',
+    'react babel',
+    'react webpack tutorial',
+    'react webpack example',
+    'react webpack boilerplate',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />

 <LinkCollection
 label="This tutorial is part 4 of 4 in the 'React Setup'-series."
 links={[
 {
 prefix: "Part 1:",
 label: "How to set up a modern JavaScript project",
 url: "/javascript-project-setup-tutorial/"
 },
 {
 prefix: "Part 2:",
 label: "How to set up a Webpack project",
 url: "/webpack-setup-tutorial/"
 },
 {
 prefix: "Part 3:",
 label: "How to set up Webpack with Babel",
 url: "/webpack-babel-setup-tutorial/"
 }
 ]}
 />

 Personally I bootstrapped a lot of React projects over the last years.
 I always had to setup the project from scratch, however, eventually I have created my own [boilerplate project on GitHub](https://github.com/rwieruch/minimal-react-webpack-babel-setup) for it.
 As you might know, uncountable React boilerplate projects and repositories were created that way.
 But the article is not my attempt to advertise yet another React boilerplate project.
 Instead, I had several reasons why I extracted the setup process from another article of mine.